 What are dentists looking for in dental x-rays?

 Dentists are primarily looking for cavities, as well as bone levels in your mouth to help diagnose if you need certain treatment planning.
-Periodontal disease can usually be caught through these x-rays.
+Periodontal disease can usually be diagnosed through x-rays as well.

 Are there different types of dental x-rays?

-There are a few different types of x-rays.
-When you come in for a new patient exam, we usually like to take a comprehensive set of x-rays where we get x-rays of every tooth in your mouth, as well as a panoramic x-ray, which shows a lot more.
-After you've been established in a dental office and if you've had most of your treatment completed and you're just coming in for your annual exam, we'll take a standard four bitewings at those visits.
+There are a few different types of dental x-rays.
+When you come in for a new patient exam, we usually like to take a comprehensive set of x-rays where we get x-rays of every tooth in your mouth, as well as a panoramic x-ray that shows the entire mouth at once.
+After you've been established in a dental office and if you've had most of your treatment completed, routine x-rays typically consist of 4-6 bitewing x-rays taken once every a year.

 The Major Dental Series of X-Rays